Yogpod/ai_errors/readme.md

    ai_errors.webhook = "YOUR_DISCORD_WEBHOOK_URL"
    ```
    This is also available in the GUI, opened by command `ai_errors_config` shown below.
+   In addition, the `ai_errors` "set" command can be used to set the webhook URL from console.
 ![gmod_Nn1QPmJxeo](https://github.com/user-attachments/assets/198399bd-025b-4de3-b753-c27c879a82b7)

 4. **Set Up API Key**:
    In the `ai_errors/server/sv_config.lua` folder, set your API key: